-- There is a landing strip near the Kogru River inlet approximately 5 miles west of Saktuina Point (Sheet 1).
+- There is an aircraft landing strip located at the Alpine oil field (Sheet 20) approximately 20 miles to the southeast.
+This is a 5,000-ft gravel airstrip operated by ConocoPhillips. - There is a landing strip near the Kogru River inlet approximately 5 miles west of Saktuina Point (Sheet 1).
 (Landing strip is west of the area covered by Sheet 1). - Emergency landing for fixed-wing aircraft is available on the sand flats near the mouth of the Tingmeachsiovik River and on the sand flats west of the Nechelik Channel (Sheet 7).